Isidor Achron: Later career

 In 1933, he ended his association with Jascha Heifetz and on November 10, 1933, he appeared at Carnegie Hall as solo pianist.
 His program encompassed three Bach transcriptions: that of the chaconne by Busoni, the prelude and fugue in A minor by Liszt and the overture from Cantata No. 28 by Saint-Saëns, Haydn's andante with variations, a Chopin group and a concluding section by Borodin, Scriabin and Liszt.

 In 1936, he appeared in recital at the Town Hall, New York.
 His program included Bach-Liszt's Prelude and Fugue in A minor, two preludes and fugues from Bach's "Well-Tempered Clavichord" Beethoven's Sonata, Op.
 2, No. 1; a nocturne, two mazurkas and a ballade by Chopin, and a concluding group by Shostakovich, Debussy, Ravel and Liszt.
 He performed his original works with the New York Philharmonic at Town Hall in December 1937, with Sir John Barbirolli (1899-1979) conducting.
 On January 17, 1938, he gave a solo performance at Town Hall, and in July 1939 his piano concerto was performed at the City Amateur Symphony Orchestra by Edwin Lunt (then 15 years old).
 Achron conducted the orchestra.

 On January 20, 1940, he and his wife performed at Carnegie Hall for the fourth annual music festival for the Trade Union Division of Jewish Workers and Pioneers in Palestine.

 On January 16, 1943, he appeared at Town Hall in a joint recital with his wife, mezzo-soprano, Lea Karina.
 Paul Ulanowsky played accompaniment for Ms. Karina.
 Again on November 17, 1944, he appeared in a joint recital with his wife at Town Hall.
-On November 20, 1946, he performed solo at Carengie Hall.
+On November 20, 1946, he performed solo at Carnegie Hall.
 Playing his Sonnet #3 for the first time publicly.
 It was his last performance in New York.

 Amidst all these performances, Achron remained active as a composer, writing the song "Do You Know that The Moon Can Talk" under a pseudonym, John Dorr.
 It was published in 1937 by Chappell & Co., Ltd. In 1941 he composed two compositions for violin: Sonet #2, introduced by Jascha Heifetz and "Valse Dramatique" performed by Mischa Elman.